Amplitude-Developer-Docs/amplitude-dev-center/docs/data/sources/google-ads.md

 To set up, you need the following:

 - `Google Ads Customer ID` of the ad account you would like imported (https://support.google.com/google-ads/answer/1704344?hl=en)
+- If you don't have direct access to the account, `Google Ads Manager ID` that you authorized access on which can view this ad account.

 ### Amplitude setup